Semantically Adversarial Scenario Generation with Explicit Knowledge Guidance: Semantically Adversarial Generation Framework

-One typical characteristic of natural scenes is the variable data dimension caused by the variable number of objects, which is impossible to represent with a fixed number of parameters as in traditional models \cite{kingma2013auto}.
-Besides, previous structured generative models \cite{tan2021scenegen, li2019grains} do not consider the hierarchy of natural scenes and incorporation of explicit knowledge.
-Based on the node-level and edge-level knowledge categorization, we propose a novel tree-structured model named T-VAE leveraging the stick-breaking construction \cite{sethuraman1994constructive}.
-Suppose the scene has maximum width $W$, we have multiple divisions in 1D:
+One typical characteristic of driving scenes is that the data dimension varies with the number of objects.
+Thus, it is challenging to represent objects with a fixed number of parameters as in traditional models~\citep{kingma2013auto}.
+Graphs are commonly used to represent structured data~\citep{liao2019efficient} but are too complicated to describe the hierarchy and inefficient to generate.
+As a special case of graphs, trees naturally embed hierarchical information via recursive generation with depth-first-search traversal~\citep{jin2018junction, mo2020pt2pc}.
+This hierarchy is highly consistent with natural physical scenes and makes it easier to apply explicit knowledge, supported by previous works in cognition literature~\citep{malcolm2016making}.

-where $(n, i)$ means the $i$-th node of the $n$-th level of the tree, and $K_n$ is the total number of node in the $n$-th level.
-The index starts from 1 and the root node has index $(1, 1)$. $w_{n, i}$ is a segment (also a node of the tree) obtained by continuously breaking the stick whose length is $W$.
-The recursive function of breaking the stick follows
+In this work, we propose a novel tree generative model that handles scenes with varying numbers of objects.
+Assume we have a stick with length $W$ and we recursively break it into segments $w^{(n, i)}$ with

-where $\alpha^{(n, i)} \in [0, 1]$ is the splitting ratio for $w^{(n, i)}$ and $j$ is the index in $n+1$-th level.
-A 2-dimensional generation example is illustrated in Figure~\ref{stickbreaking}.
+where $(n, i)$ means the $i$-th segment of the $n$-th break. $K_n$ is the total number of segments in the $n$-th break.
+The index starts from 1 thus index $(1, 1)$ means the entire stick.
+The recursive function of breaking the stick